 Where is your stock held?

-You may decide you want to house your stock in a fulfilment centre or warehouse in an EU member state, in order to fulfil your European orders more cheaply and efficiently.
+You may decide you want to house your stock in a fulfillment center or warehouse in an EU member state, in order to fulfill your European orders more cheaply and efficiently.
 Be aware – as the stock is now held within the EU, and is still owned by you, this has created a “taxable supply” and raises the immediate need for a VAT registration.
 There is no threshold to exceed.
-(See below for more about fulfilment centres).
+(See below for more about fulfillment centers).

 If you decide to use a distributor or agent, the same VAT liability may not apply – it will depend on your contract with them and who has ownership of the goods.
 To find out check your contract and speak to an expert.